 Undine Falls is a beautiful waterfall located just east of Mammoth Hot Springs in Yellowstone National Park.
 This waterfall is a roadside stop, and we’ve stopped many times to have a look on our way over to Roosevelt.
-On a recent trip, though, we discovered that there is an amazingly easy hike to view Undine Falls in Yellowstone up close.
+On a recent trip, though, we discovered that there is an amazingly easy hike to view Undine Falls up close.
 This hike quickly became one of our favorite short walks in the park.

 The trail begins at the Lava Creek Picnic Area.
 This is a pretty little area with a stone bridge, picnic tables, and restrooms.
 After parking, cross the street (careful, cars go fast here!) and walk across the bridge.
 Make sure to cross first because there is no sidewalk along the bridge by the picnic area.
 The trail then leads up and to the left.
 There’s even a sign telling you about the Lava Creek Trail, which is much longer.